pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

 url: /blog/introduction-to-nonviolent-communication-nvc
 ---

-**Nonviolent Communication** or NVC is a vast and nuanced area of study but the basic concepts can be grasped and applied almost immediately.
-I recently gave a training course to a few colleagues and promised to post a brief introduction.
+[**Nonviolent Communication**](https://en.wikipedia.org/wiki/Nonviolent_Communication) or NVC is a vast and nuanced area of study but the basic concepts can be grasped and applied almost immediately.
+This is my own take of the core concepts and how to get started.
+[Let me know](/contact) what you think!

 ## What is Nonviolent Communication?
-[Marshall Rosenberg](https://en.wikipedia.org/wiki/Marshall_Rosenberg), the founder of NVC, <a href="https://www.youtube.com/watch?v=O4tUVqsjQ2I&t=51" target="_blank">didn't like the name</a> "Nonviolent Communication" for the same reason [Gandhi](https://en.wikipedia.org/wiki/Mahatma_Gandhi) didn't like the term "nonviolent": it describes what something _isn't_ instead of what it _is_.
+[Marshall Rosenberg](https://en.wikipedia.org/wiki/Marshall_Rosenberg), the founder of NVC, didn't like the name "Nonviolent Communication" for the same reason [Gandhi](https://en.wikipedia.org/wiki/Mahatma_Gandhi) didn't like the term "nonviolent": it describes what something _isn't_ instead of what it _is_.
 Nevertheless, the name has stuck.
 NVC has one very simple purpose:

 > Nonviolent Communication connects us to the feelings and needs within ourselves and others.